gearglow/ReptiliaWithATwist/The List.md

 > - ~~Find and read the primer on Countering Control: Potions, Spells, and Debts~~
 > - ~~Find and read the primer on Acting Naturally~~
 > - ~~Find and read the primers on Strategy, Tactics, and the Art of War~~
+> - ~~Find and read the highlight spoilers for the events of the 1994 Quidditch World Cup~~